Alex Katz: Collaborations with Poets

 Inventing Downtown presents work from fourteen transformative artist-run galleries, highlighting artists' efforts to create new exhibition venues for innovative works of art, ranging from abstract and figurative painting, assemblage, sculpture, and works on paper to groundbreaking installations and performances.

 Richard Gray Gallery is thrilled to announce its expansion with a 5,000 square-foot converted warehouse space at 2044 West Carroll Avenue.
 Located in the West Town neighborhood northwest of downtown Chicago, the new building will be designed by Wheeler Kearns Architects.
-An exhibition of new paintings by Jim Dine will inaugurate the space with an opening on April 28, 2017.
+New paintings by Jim Dine will inaugurate the space with an opening on April 28, 2017.

 Booth C3.
 Exhibiting work by, Tauba Auerbach Jim Dine, Milton Avery, Jean-Michel Basquiat, Bethany Collins, Willem de Kooning, Jim Dine, Jean Dubuffet, Jeff Elrod, Sam Francis, Theaster Gates, Ewan Gibbs, Mark Grotjahn, Grace Hartigan, Barbara Hepworth, David Hockney, Hans Hofmann, Alex Katz, Franz Kline, Roy Lichtenstein, Man Ray, Brice Marden, Henri Matisse, Joan Miró, Joan Mitchell, Henry Moore, Francis Picabia, Pablo Picasso, Jack Pierson, Jaume Plensa, Jackson Pollock, Milton Resnick, Richard Serra, David Smith, John Stezaker, Wayne Thiebaud, Mark Tobey, Jack Tworkov, and Andy Warhol.